hadirezaei1377/C-and-CPP/intro/notes/c++.md

 x = x % y : %=

-recieve data by cin, pritn output by cout ,both of them related to iostream package cin and cout are using for recieving data from a window on monitor and print data to a window on monitor, its console and we use fstream package
+recieve data by cin, print output by cout, both of them related to iostream package cin and cout are using for recieving data from a window on monitor and print data to a window on monitor, its console and we use fstream package

-static_cast for type changing